NCAA Football 2018 Rankings: Trojans Take a Tumble

 Just like USC, Michigan State had already lost favor with the AP voters before its difficult Week 2 road game against a Pac-12 opponent.

 The Spartans needed a late score to overcome a one-point deficit at home against Utah State.
-Though they did win 38-31, that scare was enough for them to slip from No. 11 to No. 15.
+Though they won 38-31, that scare was enough for them to slip from No. 11 to No. 15.
 Even Penn State didn't drop four spots after its miraculous win over Appalachian State, so this was a clear vote of no-confidence in Michigan State.

-Rather than come out and prove the voters wrong with a statement win, Sparty stalled out on offense time and again in a 16-13 loss to Arizona State.
+Rather than prove the voters wrong with a statement win, Sparty stalled on offense time and again in a 16-13 loss to Arizona State.

 The Spartans only had one three-and-out possession and actually gained at least 19 yards on eight of 10 drives, but some lot of good it did them on the scoreboard—especially while their defense was allowing the Sun Devils to piece together seven drives of at least 40 yards.

 Maybe it was the late start time.
 Perhaps it was the temperature.
-Or it's also possible this team just isn't that good.
+Or it's possible this team just isn't that good.
 Whatever the cause of their demise, the Spartans will enter their bye week in serious danger of being unranked for Week 4.
 After receiving 684 votes in last week's poll, they slipped to No. 25 with 104 votes this week—only 12 more than Utah and 14 more than Texas A&M.

-Howdy, Herm; Sun Devils
+Howdy, Herm, Sun Devils

 When Arizona State announced in December that it was hiring Herm Edwards as its head coach, the national media lost its collective mind.
-Edwards hadn't coached in any capacity since 2008 and hadn't coached at the college level since serving as San Jose State's defensive backs coach in 1989.
+Edwards hadn't coached in any capacity since 2008 and hadn't coached in college since overseeing San Jose State's defensive backs in 1989.

 Nine months later, it'd be irresponsible to argue that there was a better hiring decision than this one.